AdobeDocs/workfront.sv-SE/help/quicksilver/manage-work/issues/manage-issues/assign-issues.md

       ><span class="preview">When adding a job role assignment, you can search for the job role or location.
 Select a role from the Job roles list to use the default billing rate for the assignment, or select a Rate card job role to use the billing rate from the rate card.
 For more information on rate cards, see [Manage rate cards](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/manage-rate-cards.md).</span>-->

-1. Klicka **Spara** för att slutföra tilldelningen av problemet.
+1. Klicka på **Spara** för att slutföra tilldelningen av problemet.
-1. (Valfritt) Klicka på **X-ikon** bredvid namnet på tilldelningarna i uppdragsområdet i huvudet på utgåvan för att ta bort en tilldelning.
+1. (Valfritt) Klicka på ikonen **X** bredvid namnet på tilldelningarna i området Uppdrag i huvudet på utgåvan för att ta bort en tilldelning.

 ## Tilldela en utgåva i en lista